Published on Sep 07, 2021 and last reviewed on Sep 22, 2022 - 5 min read

 Bladder cancer is cancer that develops in the urinary bladder.
 It is the most common type of cancer that occurs in the cells that line the inner wall of the bladder.
 The urinary bladder is a hollow muscular organ that stores urine in it.
-The cells which line the inside of the bladder are called urothelial cells.
-Urothelial cells can also be found in the ureters (which connects the bladder to the kidney) and kidneys.
+The cells that line the inside of the bladder are called urothelial cells.
+Urothelial cells can also be found in the ureters (which connect the bladder to the kidney) and kidneys.
 Urothelial cancer can also occur in the ureter and kidneys.

 Bladder cancer can be caused by changes that occur in the DNA of the cells of the bladder.
 DNA of the cells will instruct what to do, but these DNA changes or mutations allow the cells to multiply rapidly and form a tumor.
 This tumor can invade and destroy the normal cells and spread throughout the body through metastasis.
 Smoking is a significant risk factor that causes bladder cancer.